 Also notice that the triangle is cut on the outside, even though this is an inside profile operation.
 This is because it is contained within the heptagon.
 When paths are nested like this, the "odd/even-ness" of the nesting level determines if cutting is done on the inside or outside.
 This behaviour is common for both profiles and pockets.

 To avoid parts coming loose when doing profiling operations, tabs can be added.
 A tab will leave some material behind so that the parts will be held together.
-The tabs can be removed later using a manual cutting tool..like a saw or knife.
+The tabs can be removed later using a manual cutting tool.

 adding tabs